wildQueequeg/UMass-Bookshare/README.md

 ### Setting up database:

 Install Postgres and Git.
 Note: On a Mac, you will need [Homebrew] (http://brew.sh).
 Replace apt-get with brew.
+Run these from terminal.

     sudo apt-get update
     sudo apt-get install postgresql postgresql-contrib